mratsim/weave/rfcs/multithreading_apis.md

   ## Global spawn
 ```

-The `Flowvar` MUST be associated with a spawned task.

 A `Flowvar` can only by synced once, hence the return value within the `FlowVar[T]` can be moved.
+Assuming the task completes this ensure **exactly-once** delivery for Flowvars.

 A `Flowvar` MUST NOT be copied, only moved.
-This SHOULD be enforced by overloading `=copy`
+This SHOULD be enforced by overloading `=copy`.

 ```Nim
 proc `=copy`(dst: var FlowVar[T], src: FlowVar[T]) {.error: "A FlowVar cannot be copied".}